sajid1987/aws-serverless-workshops/DevOps/2_ContinuousDeliveryPipeline/README.md

 > Note: whitespace is important in YAML files.
 Please verify that the configuration below is added with the same space indentation as the CloudFormation Resources in the template.yml file.

 1. **FunctionName** is `uni-api-update`
 1.a This function name needs to be unique in the account.
-To make it unique please add your participant number as the suffic to the name.
+To make it unique please add your participant number as the suffix to the name.

 1. **Runtime** is `nodejs6.10`